IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/installAssistantOperator8.png)

-### Deploy required secrets and the custom bring-your-own-search (BYOSearch) resource
+### Deploy required secrets and the custom bring-your-own-search (BYOSearch) resources

 1. In a text editor, create a file named `os-secret.yaml` and paste the following text in the file.